Jason-Duffy/AVRly/docs/getting-started/README.md

 I like [these][Small_Breadboard_URL] ones with the power supply module for small test projects, and [these][Large_Breadboard_URL] ones for larger, more complex projects.
 For anything beyond that, I would design a development PCB with lots of connection and expansion flexibility.

 ## Jumpers/Dupont cables
-A set of [breadboard jumper cables] is handy to keep your close wiring neat and tidy, then a set of various lengths and connection types of [dupont cables] is useful to connect to other peripherals.
+A set of [breadboard jumper cables][Breadboard_Jumpers_URL] is handy to keep your close wiring neat and tidy, then a set of various lengths and connection types of [dupont cables] is useful to connect to other peripherals.

 ## An assortment components

 [Bare_Metal_URL]: https://en.wikipedia.org/wiki/Bare_machine